WCI-Limerick/winnerschapel-limerick/content/testimony.md

   title: Healing via the mystery of the Communion
   icon: twemoji:wine-glass
   ---
    I partook of the communion, a shot of the anointing oil and rubbed it on my stomach and the pain ceased.
 Till date I feel no pain in my stomach.
-I give God all the glory.
+I give God all the glory. <br>

    > Mercy Percy
   ::